-Any Eligible Applicant (see §1101(2)) may submit an application for a demolition or removal permits to the Director of the Building Inspection Division.
+Any Eligible Applicant (see Section 28M.1101(2)) may submit an application for a demolition or removal permits to the Director of the Building Inspection Division.

-- A. An application for a demolition or removal permit shall contain a clear, detailed and complete statement of the present or most recent use and any use proposed to be made of the property if the demolition or removal permit is approved. - B. An application for a permit also shall include a site plan for any proposed future use, the length of the current ownership, and photographs of the building(s). - C. If the proposed demolition is to be accomplished by fire, the application shall designate the proposed method of demolition.
+- A. An application for a demolition or removal permit shall contain a clear, detailed and complete statement of the present or most recent use and any use proposed to be made of the property if the demolition or removal permit is approved. - B. An application for a permit also shall include plans for any proposed future use, including site, grading and landscaping plans, floorplans, building elevations and materials, the length of the current ownership, and photographs of the interior and exterior of the building(s).
+A written report of a licensed architect or engineer describing the condition of the building(s) may be submitted to substantiate the request. - C. If the proposed demolition is to be accomplished by fire, the application shall designate the proposed method of demolition.

-See § 1101(4).
+See Section 28M.1101(4).

-A demolition request, except for the applications submitted under (6) below, requires the following types of notice (see § 1101(5)):
+A demolition request, except for the applications submitted under (6) below, requires the following types of notice (see Section 28M.1101(5)):

-- Preapplication sent at least 30 days before the application is submitted; 60 days for buildings built before 1940 - Mail sent at least 10 days before the first public hearing

-- Publication at least 7 days before the first public hearing - A demolition or removal permit application considered with a zoning map amendment shall meet the public hearing requirements for zoning map amendments (see § 1101(5)) - A demolition or removal permit considered with a conditional use permit shall meet the public hearing requirements for conditional uses (see § 1101(5))
+- Preapplication sent at least 30 days before the application is submitted; 60 days for buildings built before 1940 - Mail sent at least 10 days before the first public hearing - Publication at least 7 days before the first public hearing - A demolition or removal permit application considered with a zoning map amendment shall meet the public hearing requirements for zoning map amendments (see Section 28M.1101(5)) - A demolition or removal permit considered with a conditional use permit shall meet the public hearing requirements for conditional uses (see Section 28M.1101(5))

-- A. City Plan Commission.
-The Plan Commission shall approve, approve with conditions, or deny a demolition or removal permit. - B. Appeal from Action by Plan Commission. - 1.
-The Plan Commission's decision may be appealed to the Common Council. - 2.
-The appeal may be filed by: - a. the applicant, or - b. the Alderperson of the district in which the building proposed by be demolished or removed is located. - 3.
+A. City Plan Commission.
+The Plan Commission shall approve, approve with conditions, or deny a demolition or removal permit.

+B. Appeal from Action by Plan Commission.

+- 1. The Plan Commission's decision may be appealed to the Common Council. - 2.
+The appeal may be filed by: - a. the applicant, or - b. the Alderperson of the district in which the buildng proposed by be demolished or removed is located. - 3.
 The appeal shall specify the grounds with specific reference to the findings of the Plan Commission. - 4.
 The appeal shall be filed with the Zoning Administrator within ten (10) days of the final action of the Plan Commission. - 5.
 The Zoning Administrator shall transmit the appeal to the City Clerk, who shall file the appeal with the Common Council. - 6.
 The Common Council shall fix a reasonable time for hearing the appeal, and shall decide the appeal within a reasonable time. - 7.
 The Common Council shall give public notice and due notice to the parties in interest. - 8.
 The action of the Plan Commission shall be upheld unless it is reversed or modified by a favorable vote of two-thirds (2/3) of the members of the Common Council. - 9.
-If the the applicant for a demolition or removal permit also requested a zoning map amendment pursuant to Section 28.1102 or a conditional use permit pursuant to Section 28.1103, the determination shall be appealed with the appeal of the conditional use or map amendment.
+If the the applicant for a demolition or removal permit also requested a zoning map amendment pursuant to Section 28M.1102 or a conditional use permit pursuant to Section 28M.1103, the determination shall be appealed with the appeal of the conditional use or map amendment.